 Okay, we got way off our workshop subject here, but the simple truth is that your digital camera is going to take lots of people and event and vacation shots.
 Now you also know that near miracles can be achieved using fairly simple techniques in good photo manipulation programs when an irreplaceable photo needs repair or improvement.

 The desire to upgrade software every time a company announces a newer version is a human frailty that manufacturers prey on.
-My 20+ years' experience with software is that upgrades are not cost effective (do not give enough new bang for the buck).
-You will save money and not be significantly disadvantaged if you lock your wallet and wait for at least two upgrades from your version before buying again, if even then.
+My 30+ years' experience with software is that most upgrades are not cost effective (do not give enough new bang for the buck).
+You will save money and not be significantly disadvantaged if you lock your wallet and wait for at least two upgrades from your current version before buying again, if even then.
 For the Elements program, registered users of earlier versions usually get a small discount when upgrading, but still likely pay about a hundred bucks with tax on each upgrade.
-If you bought the original Elements 1, and upgraded each time, you now have about $600 invested in a $100 program.
+If you bought the original Elements 1, and upgraded each time, you now have about $1400 with tax invested in a $100 program.
 [Yikes!]

-If you do not have a competent photo manipulation program now, then Elements 6 may be a reasonable choice once the early bugs are eliminated.
+If you do not yet have a competent photo manipulation program that you like, then Elements 14 (or up to 12 for XP users) is a very reasonable choice.

-Naturally everyone who wrote a book to help Elements 2/3/4/5 users will update it to an Elements 6 version.
-Most of these books are not worth buying if you have the earlier version.
+Naturally everyone who wrote a book to help Elements 2 through 13 users will update it to an Elements 14 version.
+Many of these books are not worth buying if you have a fairly recent version.
 Most of the contents are a rehash of the earlier book, with new photos to make it look completely different.
 If you are comparing such books, check the Table of Contents to see how many truly new tricks or features are included.

 And most of the tricks in the later books will work fine with earlier versions of Elements, or other photo programs.
 The ones that do not work with your software (because you do not have a new feature available only from the upgrade) can often be accomplished via a work-around.
 Many new features are one-step shortcuts that can be achieved with other software in a few manual steps.
 Experiment.
 Your current program can do a lot more than you (or most magazine reviewers) think.